Tier, the Berlin-based scooter rental startup, raises €25M as European e-scooter market heats up

 More on Northzone-backed Tier

-Founded by “serial entrepreneurs” Lawrence Leuschner (CEO), Julian Blessin (CPO), and Matthias Laug (CTO), provides electric scooters that can be

-rented on demand to travel the “last mile” in cities.
+Founded by “serial entrepreneurs” Lawrence Leuschner (CEO), Julian Blessin (CPO), and Matthias Laug (CTO), Tier provides electric scooters that can be rented on demand to travel the “last mile” in cities.
 To use the Tier service, riders download the app, locate one of the available e-scooters using the map, pay a fixed fee of €1 to unlock, followed by a fee of €0.15 per minute to ride.

-The startup pitches its mobility offering as an “independent, fun and conscious way of urban commuting,” as says that what sets Tier apart from competitors is the way it plans to work closely with local governments and town halls to help create a sustainable experience.
+The startup pitches its mobility offering as an “independent, fun and conscious way of urban commuting,” and says that what sets Tier apart from competitors is the way it plans to work closely with local governments and town halls to help create a sustainable experience.
 “The goal is to change the current status quo of polluted cities, smog and ineffective, inconvenient and overpriced transportation modes together!” says the company.

 Its first active city is Vienna, which launched just last week.
 However, the plan is to use the new Series A funding to roll out the Tier service to additional European cities, and to further scale the team.